joshuaboniface/supersensor/README.md

 # SuperSensor

-SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/ pressure, light, and BLE sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.
+SuperSensor is an all-in-one voice, motion, presence, temperature/humidity/ pressure, and light sensor, built on an ESP32 with ESPHome, and inspired heavily by the EverythingSmartHome Everything Presence One sensor and the HomeAssistant "$13 Voice Assistant" project.